-We investigate any offences under the The Gangmasters (Licensing) Act 2004, and work with Police Scotland where there is a risk of worker exploitation or other illegal activity in the regulated sectors.
+We investigate any offences under the The Gangmasters (Licensing) Act 2004, and work with our partners in law enforcement where there is a risk of worker exploitation or other illegal activity in the labour market.

 Who needs a licence?

 If you are an employment agency, labour provider or gangmaster who provides workers to the regulated sectors listed below, you will need a GLAA licence: